pingcap/tiup/doc/user/playground.md

 Flags:
       --db int                   TiDB instance number
       --db.host host             Playground TiDB host.
-If not provided, TiDB will still use host flag as its host --db.Port int              Playground TiDB port.
+If not provided, TiDB will still use host flag as its host --db.port int              Playground TiDB port.
 If not provided, TiDB will use 4000 as its port --db.binpath string        TiDB instance binary path
       --db.config string         TiDB instance configuration file
       --db.timeout int           TiDB max wait time in seconds for starting, 0 means no limit